Department of Chemistry and Biochemistry

 [1 credit hour]

-Instructions on different modes of scientific communication: written communication, oral presentation, and research proposal to enable students to think and converse competently in the language of science.
+Instruction on different modes of scientific communication: written communication, oral presentation, and research proposals, to enable students to think and converse competently in the language of science.

 CHEM 8960 Dissertation Research